-Click here for photos of the 2017 State Oratorical Contest taken by the Department Historian, Larry Rozier.
+Click here for photos of the 2019 State Oratorical Contest.

 In addition to scholarship awards presented by local posts the Department of North Carolina provides scholarships for participants of the division and department contests.
 The national organization provides scholarships for those who compete in the 3 rounds in Indianapolis with the top 3 contestants receiving $18,000, $16,000 and $14,000.